PUBPOL 580S: Water Cooperation and Conflict

 c) Assessment of the role of institutions designed to deal with such problems;and

-d) Weighting of the importance of uncertainty and its role in encouraging risk aversive management strategies in light of the possibility of climate change and population-level impacts on health and well-being.
+d) Weighting of the importance of uncertainty and its role in encouraging risk aversive management strategies in light of the possibility of climate change and population-level impacts on health and well-being. - Exploration and conceptualization of an in in depth research project (quantitative or qualitative in nature) investigating a specific water resource issue that holds particular

 interest for the student.